Forgot Your Password and Locked Out of the Admin Site?

 Furthermore, if a user forgets their password, they can request a password reset from an in-house administrator, resolving the issue internally and relatively quickly.
 However, if no one else in the company can access the admin site, you might have no choice but to contact the service provider.

 Service providers, upon receiving a password reset request, will often first verify the identity of the person making the request to prevent impersonation.
-If identity verification isn't completed accurately, it can take a long time before the service's password is reset and access is restored.
+If identity verification isn't completed accurately, it can take a long time before access is restored.

-Typically, the information used for identity verification is often a recovery password specified during the initial service contract or information provided at the time of agreement.
+Typically, the information used for identity verification is a recovery password specified during the initial service contract.
 However, such information isn't used in daily work, making it hard to remember.
-Moreover, if this information isn't properly handed over due to administrator transfers or departures, identity verification could take even longer.
-During this time, all internal administrative tasks will be stalled, which in turn will halt the work of internal users.
+Moreover, if this information isn't properly handed over due to administrator departures, identity verification could take even longer, stalling all administrative tasks.

 How to Recover Your Password Yourself